 Well, you’re in luck.

 Dr. Ari Calhoun from San Diego, California joined us to share her expert tips and tricks on Lifestyle Measures Everyone Should Do to Boost Immune Function.
-And a bonus answer to a question you may be wondering, she answers the question Why Ibuprofen is Not Recommended for COVID-19.

 Dr. Ari Calhoun’s Background